 The first trip with a baby can be completely overwhelming whether it’s a few hours’ drive to visit family or a flight across the country.
-Below are some of the biggest things I’ve learned from our travels regardless of where we’re going or how we’re getting there.
-While my personal experience to date has been traveling with my little guy from the time he was a few weeks old to 15 months of age, this could really apply when traveling with children of all ages.
+Below are some of the biggest things I’ve learned from traveling with a baby, regardless of where we’re going or how we’re getting there.
+While my personal experience to date has been traveling with kids from a few weeks old to 5 years old, this could really apply when traveling with children of all ages.

 To me, flexibility is more about the parents being flexible than expecting the baby to be.
 (Although let’s be real, having a baby who’s flexible enough to adapt to new situations is something many parents hope for!)
 You can do all the research in the world, but there are some things you just can’t prepare for, whether it’s a delayed flight, a sick baby or terrible weather.
 I always think babies can sense when you’re stressed or upset or angry, and a tough situation can be made even tougher if your reactions start to stress them out.
 If we ever have to deal with an issue while traveling, I try to divide and conquer if possible, so one person can focus on keeping the baby happy and someone else can make that phone call to the travel agent or deal with an issue at the airline desk.

 Flexibility also means recognizing that what worked one trip may not work the next.
 You know from being with your baby day in and day out that they are constantly evolving and changing, so one day they may fall asleep in the stroller, and then all the sudden the next time you take them somewhere they might not sleep anywhere but a crib.
 As they continue to learn and grow, us parents need to as well.

 3. Try to stay close to your baby’s schedule